thewanionly/exercism-typescript/README.md

 5. Find the stub file i.e. the main ts file (usually it's the file that has the name of the exercise).
 Write your solution there.

-6. Test your solution by running `yarn test` inside the exercise directory.
+6. Test your solution by running `yarn test` or `yarn test --watch-all` inside the exercise directory.
 In the .test.js file some of the tests are excluded.
 Enable all of them by changing `xit` to `it`.

 7. Once done, submit your solution by running `exercism submit <stub-file-name>.ts` command.
 Just to be clear, replace `<stub-file-name>` with the file name of your stub file.